ArushC/butt-kicker/README.md

 # Butt Kicker

-Note: The deployment is currently DOWN due to an authentication issue with cookies on the production environment. [https://butt-kicker-frontend.vercel.app/](https://butt-kicker-frontend.vercel.app/).
+The deployment for this application can be viewed here: [https://butt-kicker-frontend.vercel.app/](https://butt-kicker-frontend.vercel.app/).

 ## Description